-Results Figure 7 shows the average cumulative regrets for AR-UCB under different values of $\bar{k}$ , when the true value is k = 0.
-The figure shows that AR-UCB is capable of achieving sublinear cumulative regret even when the misspecification is severe (e.g., $\bar{k} = 16$ ), coherently with the theoretical results, the performance degrades as the misspecification grows.
+Results Figure 8 shows the average cumulative regrets for AR-UCB under different values of \overline{k} , when the true value is k=0.
+The figure shows that AR-UCB is capable of achieving sublinear cumulative regret even when the misspecification is severe (e.g., $\overline{k}=16$), coherently with the theoretical results, the performance degrades as the misspecification grows.